arrow-kt/arrow-exact/README.md

 <!--- TEST -->

 You can define a second type `NotBlankTrimmedString` that is a `NotBlankString` that is also trimmed.
-Since the `exact` constructor allows us to compose `Exact` instances, we can easily reuse the `NotBlankString` type.
+Since the `ensure` allows us to compose `Exact` instances, we can easily reuse the `NotBlankString` type.
 <!--- INCLUDE
 import arrow.core.raise.Raise